jake-lukasik/NASCAR-Race-Predictions/README.md

 - Add GUI dashboard (once a good base of tracks has been added).

+- Add a `road-course-weight` feature for road courses (significantly help drivers like SVG, Allmendinger)

 - ~~Extend to multiple tracks across the season.~~

 - ~~Factor in non track-exclusive driver statistics~~